Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 All in One Script
 *(Sequenced after Account lifecycle)*

-  * Calculate the desired permissions as a sum of the current Permissions/Entitlements plus the new permission and assign all the Nedap roles at once.
+  * Calculate the desired permissions as a sum of the current Permissions/Entitlements plus the new permission and assign all the Nedap roles at once. *And in case of the DefaultScope permissions also the additional AllClient and AllEmployee from the mapping.*

     Result
     * Permission for each entitlement